bx-sh/assert.sh/README.md

 }

 @spec.test_that_some_commands_exist() {
-  assert this command should work &>/dev/null assert this command should fail &>/dev/null
+  assert some-command this should work &>/dev/null assert some-command this should fail &>/dev/null
 }
 ```